 Lettering styles shall be legible and shall relate to the character of the property's use and the era of the building.
 Lettering shall include serif rather than strictly block-type styles.
+Projecting signs may utilize a font other than serif.
 Each sign shall contain no more than two lettering styles, and the lettering and logo shall occupy no more than 60 percent of the total sign area.
+Telephone numbers and websites may be included, provided they are clearly secondary to the primary message of the sign and occupy no more than 20 percent of the total sign area allotted to lettering.